COVID-19 (coronavirus) – Frequently Asked Questions (FAQs)

 Q: Are RHRA inspectors still doing inspections?
 If so, what precautions do they take not to spread the virus?

-A: RHRA will be deferring our routine inspections on a temporary basis however continue to focus on complaint, mandatory report and compliance inspections.
+A: Consistent with our regulatory modernization initiative to place greater emphasis on assessing the implementation of important policies and strategies in retirement homes, all routine inspections are unannounced.
+RHRA will be deferring our routine inspections on a temporary basis however continue to focus on complaint, mandatory report and compliance inspections.
 We will make every effort to limit the need to enter retirement homes for those inspections we do conduct and when it can’t be avoided, we will of course take every precaution in line with the recommendations of Public Health.
 We are also taking significant precautions with our inspections staff recognizing that they may visit multiple locations.
 RHRA Inspectors have completed Public Health Ontario’s Infection Prevention and Control Core Competencies training course and carry appropriate personal protective equipment (PPE).

 Q: Is RHRA changing the approach to the implementation of the legislation and regulation during the COVID-19 situation?
 Are inspectors able to show more flexibility during this time?